 The nose weight is the force exerted on your car’s tow ball, and if the nose weight is too much, it can weigh down the car’s rear suspension.
 Putting too much pressure on the towing car’s rear tyres will mean there is not enough grip on the front tyres, and it could cause the car’s headlights to become angled upwards and above the legal height.

 On the other hand, if the downwards weight is too little, there won’t be enough grip on the car’s tyres and the weight of the caravan could even elevate the rear of the car when travelling uphill.

-Your caravan’s nose weight should be approximately 7% of its laden weight.
+Your caravan’s nose weight should be approximately 7% of its laden weight (the net weight of your caravan, together with the actual weight of goods or passengers).
 This means that a caravan with a laden weight of 1400kg will have a recommended nose weight of 98kg.

 You can measure your caravan’s nose weight using a spring-loaded or electronic nose weight gauge, which can be attached directly onto the tow ball of the towing car, or by using a set of bathroom scales.
+This equipment can be found at online retailers or at specialist stores, such as Halfords.
 If you’re using bathroom scales, you should lay a length of wood across the scales to spread the weight.

 If your nose weight is too light or too heavy, you’ll need to rearrange some of the weight in the caravan, move some items into the towing car or leave anything which you don’t need at home.

 Recommended types of tow car based on average caravan nose weights